 As you go about your daily life, you come into products from thousands of manufacturers.
 We know, that seems like an exaggeration, but it is not.
-There may be a time when you need a Philadelphia product liability lawyer to help you.
+There may be a time when you need a Philadelphia product liability attorney to help you.
 If the negligence of a company or manufacturer has caused you or a loved one harm, let the Dan Doyle Law Group get to work on securing the compensation you deserve.

 Today, we want to talk about a fire in another country and how it relates to US companies, product liability, and your safety.